karan-nanda/Disease-Indicator-with-Drug-recommendations/README.md

-# Disease-Indicator and Drug recommendations
+# Disease-Indicator with Drug recommendations

 ## Medical Condition Prediction with NLP
 This repository contains code for a natural language processing (NLP) trained model that detects key words and predicts medical conditions.
 The model is designed to predict one out of four trained conditions: Depression, High Blood Pressure, Diabetes (Type 2), and Birth Control whilst giving three drug recommendations